Republic of Vietnam Airborne Division: 1965

-On the afternoon of 10 June, 1965 during the Battle of Đồng Xoài, the 7th Airborne Battalion was landed in Đồng Xoài to reinforce the defenders in the camp.
-The following day the battalion marched 4km north into the Thuận Lợi rubber plantation where elements of the 1st Battalion, 7th Infantry Regiment, 2nd Division had been ambushed the previous day and they collected seven survivors and 55 bodies.
+On the afternoon of 10 June during the Battle of Đồng Xoài, the 7th Airborne Battalion was landed in Đồng Xoài to reinforce the defenders in the camp.
+The following day the battalion marched 4 km north into the Thuận Lợi rubber plantation where elements of the 1st Battalion, 7th Infantry Regiment, 2nd Division had been ambushed the previous day and they collected seven survivors and 55 bodies.
 In the afternoon, as elements of the battalion continued searching the plantation, the VC 271st Regiment started attacking them.
 Taking advantage of the poor weather conditions that had limited US airstrikes, as well as their numerical superiority, the VC broke the battalion into small groups and destroyed many of them.
-On 12 June, the strength of the 7th Airborne Battalion was reduced from 470 to just 159 soldiers.
+By 12 June, the strength of the 7th Airborne Battalion was reduced from 470 to just 159 soldiers.

+On 30 June II Corps sent two airborne battalions, an infantry battalion, and some artillery to evacuate Thuan Man district, Phú Bổn province after the VC seized most of the surrounding area.
+As the column approached Thuan Man village a VC regiment attacked it from hills overlooking the road.
+The battle raged all day.
+The VC overran the task force headquarters and forced the infantry battalion out of the fight, but the airborne battalions held.
+Nightfall found the ARVN in a defensive perimeter and low on ammunition.
+Intelligence reported that the B–3 Front had another infantry regiment nearby ad the JGS sent a marine task force plus two airborne battalions to reinforce.
+On 1 July, the marines were able to reach the surrounded column.
+The allies decided to evacuate the Thuan Man garrison by helicopter, but VC fire proved too intense for the helicopters to land.
+The garrison then escaped by an unexpected route to the Buon Brieng special forces camp.
+ARVN losses were 30 dead, 59 wounded, 159 missing, and seven trucks destroyed.
+Four Americans died, and three suffered wounds.
+The VC lost 300 killed, but gained control over Thuan Man District.

-On 11 December 1965 a United States Air Force (USAF) C-123B Provider #56-4376 crashed en route from Pleiku Air Base to Tuy Hoa Air Base killing all 4 USAF crewmen and 81 soldiers of the 7th Airborne Battalion on board.
+On 11 December a United States Air Force (USAF) C-123B Provider #56-4376 crashed en route from Pleiku Air Base to Tuy Hoa Air Base killing all four USAF crewmen and 81 soldiers of the 7th Airborne Battalion on board.
 The remains of the crew and passengers were recovered, but the identities of the Airborne soldiers could not be established and they were kept at the Laboratory at Joint Base Pearl Harbor–Hickam for more than 30 years before being interred at the Vietnamese cemetery in Westminster, California in October 2019.